 Education for Sustainable Energy Development Scholarship

 Ford Foundation Predoctoral Fellowships are three-year awards in the fields of behavioral and social sciences, literature and languages, history, philosophy and religion, life sciences, chemistry, earth sciences, physics and astronomy, engineering, mathematics and computer science with an annual stipend, and institutional award in lieu of tuition and fees and expenses paid to attend three Conferences of Ford Fellows.
-There are around 40 of these awards, which are open to U.S. citizens or nationals.
+There are around 70 of these awards, which are open to U.S. citizens, nationals, or permanent residents.
 The awards are intended for students who plan to work toward the PhD degree for the first time, and who are at or near the beginning of their graduate study.
 Individuals must demonstrate they can use three years of fellowship support.
-Application deadline is mid-November.
+Application deadline is in mid-December.

 Note: For a later stage, there is also the Ford Foundation Dissertation Fellowship.